Wahidullah Waissi: Chabahar Agreement

-Waissi was a lead-negotiator for the International Transport and Transit Corridor (also known as the "Chabahar Agreement") on behalf of the Afghan Government since 2012, when the primary discussion over this agreement started in 2012 in Tehran between Afghanistan, Iran and India and to its signing ceremony.
+Waissi was a lead-negotiator for the International Transport and Transit Corridor (also known as the "Chabahar Agreement") on behalf of the Afghan Government since 2012, when the primary discussion over this agreement started in 2012 in Tehran among Afghanistan, Iran and India and to its signing ceremony.
 On 23 May 2016, the Agreement was signed in Tehran, Iran, by the Afghan Minister of Transport and Civil Aviation, the Indian Minister of Shipping, Road Transport, and Highways and the Iranian Ministry of Road and Urban Development, while the three heads of states, President Mohammad Ashraf Ghani, President Hassan Rouhani and Prime Minister Narendra Modi were present.
 The agreement later approved by the Cabinet of the Afghan Government on 3 August 2016 and ratified by the Afghan National Assembly (Parliament).

 The Agreement aims to: 1) Facilitate access to international markets by using land, sea, and/or air transportation through Chabahar Port; and 2) Simplify, harmonize, and standardize procedures governing the international transport and transit of goods and passengers, in accordance with the international agreements and conventions in which the three signatory governments are members.

 The Chabahar Agreement is the first multilateral transit and transport agreement of its kind that Afghanistan signs with other countries.
 It basically connects South Asia with Central Asia, and Gulf region with Central Asia and Caucasus markets.
 The ports in Chabahar will considerably cut transportation costs and time.